ted92/inf3200-tedeschi-enrico/HOW2HANDIN/README.md

 ![Setting up your Github repository](images/commands.png?raw=true)

 On GitHub, go to the repository settings and navigate to the Collaborators page.
-Add [`assignman3200`](https://github.com/assignman3200) as a collaborator to your private repository.
+Add [`assignman3200`](https://github.com/assignman3200) as a collaborator to your repository.

 Now your homework repository is all set!